andrewgull/HeteroR/README.md

 ## Data analysis

-All the data analysis code including machine learning part can be found in ``notebooks/``
+All the data analysis code (including machine learning) can be found in ``notebooks/``

+`modelling/`

+  - `features.qmd` - contains code and comments of feature engineering
+  - `EDA.qmd` - contains exploratory data analysis
+  - `EDA_app/` - interactive Shiny app for EDA
+  - `modelling.Rmd` - contains machine learning

+`assemblies_summary/` - code for summary stats on the genome assemblies